The Original Dinerant: Reception

 In his 2019 review of The Dinercade, Willamette Week's Pete Cottell said the "half-cooked imitation of Ground Kontrol" offers "casual fun for small groups who just want something to do with their hands in between sips of one of the Original's trademark boozy milkshakes".
 He considered the pinball variety limited, writing, "you'll mostly find bad sequels to shooters ... in place of their popular originals, which made us wonder whether the cabinets were consciously hand-selected by someone who didn't know better or simply part of a package deal when a like-minded operation failed to sniff any success when offered their availability".
 Cottell complimented The Original for making "some of the best stoner food you can find in the neighborhood", but opined:Unfortunately for the Original Dinerant, the upright [pinball] cabinets tend to be too glitchy, slow-moving or just plain outdated, which means even the average player will seek out reliably working coin-operated entertainment elsewhere...
 The occasional Diners, Drive-Ins and Dives tourist may be too stoked about entering Flavortown to care that the gun on the bar's first-person shooter is buggy and won't kill any zombies or raptors.
 Beyond that, the Original should consider hitting the reset button."

-Zagat gives the diner ratings of 4.6 for food, 4.5 for decor, and 4.4 for service, each on a scale of 5.
+Zagat gave the diner ratings of 4.6 for food, 4.5 for decor, and 4.4 for service, each on a scale of 5.
 The guide said:A menu to suit any palate lures a Downtown crowd to this nouveau diner slinging affordable classics inspired by seasonal, local ingredients plus a few oddities that'll make you smile (e.g. Fruit Loops pancakes); the super-cool, modern bi-level space is outfitted with booths, counter seating and a bar dispensing housemade sodas plus cocktails, beer and wine."